dclutr/TMts/README.txt

 View |> Edit
 ------------

-Click on agenda to back to edit mode
+Click on agenda to back to go back to edit mode

 Source
 ------